-Designates the character set to be used as the underlying ASCII table for EBCDIC to ASCII translations.
+Selects which character set will be used when both are available for the desired font.
+The character set selected is used as the underlying ASCII table for EBCDIC to ASCII translations.
 Consult the printer's user's guide to verify that the printer also uses the font and character set selected.
-All changes made by Command 70 are overwritten.

 VALUE DESCRIPTION

 0 Roman 8

 1 CP 850

 2 CP 437

-3 CP 858#
+3 CP 858 #

-4 Latin 1 Euro#
+4 Latin 1 Euro #